ALee888/ALee888/README.md

-### Hi there 👋
+### HELLO! 👋

-I am a Back End software engineer with a BS in CS from Gonzaga University currently looking for a job!
+I am a Software engineer with a BS in CS from Gonzaga University currently looking for a job!
 - 🔭 I’m currently working on a game dice collecting managment service

 <!--